Generation and Simplicity in the Airplane Rearrangement Group: The Airplane limit space and its rearrangements

 We also define the \textbf{right} and \textbf{left horizontal rays} as the central rays departing from the central component $C_0$ with angle $0$ and $\pi$, respectively, and we denote the right one by $R_0$.
 We then define $Hor$ (which stands for \textit{horizon}) as the union of the two horizontal rays and the boundary of the central component. $Hor$ and $C_0$ will have great importance in the study of $T_A$, as described in the next section.

 Finally, given two components, we say that they are \textbf{related} if one lies on a ray departing from the other.
-For example, in Figure \ref{fig_A_comp} the magenta component is related to both the yellow (small on the right) and the blue ones, but these last two are not themselves related.
-Instead, the green one (small on the left) is not related to any of the components colored in this picture.
+For example, in Figure \ref{fig_A_comp} the component $C_2$ is related to both the components $C_3$ (small on the right) and $C_0$, but these last two are not themselves related.
+Instead, the component $C_1$ (small on the left) is not related to any of the components colored in this picture.